rubsj/TypeScriptPlayground/readme.md

             "type": "node"
         },
 ```
-- sine launch is configured to launch main.ts in debug , make sure the file you need to test is called through main.ts
+- since launch is configured to launch main.ts in debug , make sure the file you need to test is called through main.ts